HomeArticlesGuideUS Tax Filing Guide 2026

 • Social Security numbers for every person listed on the return, including dependents.

-Every filer claims exactly one of these — whichever produces a larger deduction.
-The deduction reduces your taxable income before the brackets are applied.
+Every filer claims exactly one of these, whichever produces the larger deduction.
+The deduction reduces your taxable income before the brackets apply.

 2026 standard deductions: